Request for Comments:

 intervals from 64 s to 1024 s, depending on the expected frequency tolerance of the client clocks and the required accuracy.

-is 3 (client), it is set to 4 (server) in the reply; otherwise, this field is set to 2 (symmetric passive) in order to conform to the
+request is 3 (client), it is set to 4 (server) in the reply; otherwise, this field is set to 2 (symmetric passive) in order to

-NTP specification.
-This allows clients configured in symmetric active (mode 1) to interoperate successfully, even if configured in
+conform to the NTP specification.
+This allows clients configured in symmetric active (mode 1) to interoperate successfully, even if

-possibly suboptimal ways.
-In multicast (unsolicited) mode, the VN field is set to 4, the Mode field is set to 5 (broadcast), and the
+configured in possibly suboptimal ways.
+In multicast (unsolicited) mode, the VN field is set to 4, the Mode field is set to 5